Summer courses abroad

 Applying for summer courses abroad

-The application period for summer 2019 is open between 25 January and 8 February (preliminary dates).
+The application period for summer 2019 closed on 8 February.

 Go to the online application

 You will find the online application a bit further down on this page during the application period (which usually opens in January or February).
 You will also find application instructions, information on attachments, assessment of your application and notification of nomination.